West Bank risks 'spiralling out of control' - UN rights chief | Law-Order

 That follows a toll of 155 Palestinians last year which was a 17-year high.
 The U.N. rights office has raised the latest surge in violence with both governments, the spokesperson added.
 Since January, 24 Israelis and one foreigner have been killed in attacks by Palestinians, Israeli authorities say.

-"These latest killings and the violence along with the inflammatory rhetoric serve only to drive Israelis and Palestinians deeper into an abyss," said Turk.
+"These latest killings and the violence along with the inflammatory rhetoric serve only to drive Israelis and Palestinians deeper into an abyss," Turk said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)